yimidou/tango_with_django_project/README.md

-This is the course project for Internet Tach.
+This is the course project for Internet Tech.